 The problem is that not many people know about the Section 20 consultation process, nor do they know what their rights are and how the whole process can impact them.

-Let’s break it all down then and let you know what it is, what it all means for you and how it can be beneficial to you and the rest of your neighbours.
+Let’s break it all down then and let you know how a Section 20 works, what it all means for you and how it can be beneficial to you and the rest of your neighbours.

 What is the ‘Section 20’ law?